Medical Imaging Tech

 Given the 10 to 15 year standard development timeline and the fact that GPT-Rosalind is accelerating the earliest stages now, the first wave of AI-accelerated candidates will likely reach late-stage trials between 2028 and 2032.
 Clinical operations teams should be building the infrastructure to handle this increased volume now rather than reacting when candidates arrive.
 Key milestones in infrastructure readiness will determine which organizations absorb this wave at record speed and which face costly delays.

 Have questions about how QMENTA fits your protocol and imaging data flow?
-Visit qmenta.com/contact to schedule a 30-minute technical demonstration with QMENTA's imaging specialists.
+Get QMENTA Clinical Trial Imaging Demo with QMENTA's imaging specialists.

 By Paulo Rodrigues